rbricheno/eduroam-ucam-raspberry/README.md

 ## Prerequisites

- * Clean install of Raspbian buster
+ * Clean install of Raspbian Buster
  * Decent eduroam signal (be somewhere vaguely near an access point)
- * Raspberrry Pi with a working wireless card - All Pis from version 3 onwards have built in wifi which works fine
+ * Raspberrry Pi with a working wireless card - All Pis from version 3 onwards have built in wifi which works fine.
+I tested this on a Pi 4 Model B.

 You will also need the following Cambridge-specific things: